framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 FW/1 is intended to allow you to quickly build applications with the minimum of overhead and interference from the framework itself.
 The convention-based approach means that you can quickly put together an outline of your site or application merely by creating folders and files in the `views` folder.
 As you are ready to start adding business logic to the application, you can add controllers and/or services and domain objects as needed to implement the validation and data processing.

+* Table of Contents
+{:toc}

 Basic Application Structure
 ---
 FW/1 applications generally have an `Application.cfc` that extends `framework.one` and an empty `index.cfm` as well as at least one view (under the `views` folder).
-Typical applications will also have folders for `controllers`, a `model` -- itself containing subfolders for `services` and `beans` -- and `layouts`.
+Typical applications will also have folders for `controllers`, `layouts` and a `model` -- itself containing subfolders for `services` and `beans`.
+Some applications may also have a `subsystems` folder (see below).
 The folders may be in the same directory as `Application.cfc` / `index.cfm` or may be in a directory accessible via a mapping (or some other path under the webroot).
 If the folders are not in the same directory as `Application.cfc` / `index.cfm`, then `variables.framework.base` must be set in `Application.cfc` to identify the location of those folders.

+As of release 3.5, these folder name conventions can be modified.
+See **[Configuring FW/1 Applications](#configuring-fw1-applications)** below.

 Note: because `Application.cfc` generally extends the FW/1 `/framework/one.cfc`, you need a mapping in the CFML administrator.
 An alternative approach is to simply copy the `framework` folder to your application's web root.
 This requires no mapping - but means that you have the framework CFCs as web-accessible resources.
-See **Alternative Application Structure** below for another option.
+See **[Alternative Application Structure](#alternative-application-structure)** below for another option.

 The `views` folder contains a subfolder for each section of the site, each section's subfolder containing individual view files (pages or page fragments) used within that section.
 Note that if your operating system is case-sensitive, all view folders and filenames must be all lowercase.